Bruno Nettl: Early life and education

 Bruno Nettl was born on March 14, 1930 in Prague, then in Czechoslovakia, to a musical family.
 His father was Paul Nettl (1889–1972), a well-known musicologist who researched Mozart as well as the connections between Czech, German and Jewish musical traditions.
 Among the elder Nettl's work was the Handbuch der Musikgeschichte (1930) with Guido Adler, and the Beethoven Encyclopedia (1956).
 His mother, Gertrude (née Hutter) Nettl (1905–1952), was both a pianist and piano teacher.
 Bruno played violin in his youth, at one point in an orchestra under Kurt Weill.
 He also studied piano and took part in Dalcroze eurhythmics classes taught by his mother.
 Two childhood events galvanized an early interest in the study of music: at age six he heard his father's student discuss his upcoming trip to India, saying "much of the music [there is] improvised"; later that year, his father captivated him with the Musiques de Oriente anthology compiled by Erich von Hornbostel, including music from across Asia.

 The Nettl family, of Jewish descent, fled Europe in 1939 amid Nazi Germany's occupation of Czechoslovakia.
 Nettl and his parents settled in the Princeton, New Jersey, US, while other family members fled worldwide; numerous Nettl relatives died during the Holocaust.
 His father taught at Princeton's Westminster Choir College, and the family became American citizens in 1945.
 After attending high school in Princeton, the family moved to Bloomington, Indiana, where Nettl attended the Indiana University Bloomington (IU).
 From IU he would receive a Bachelor of Arts (1950), Master of Arts (1951) and PhD (1953), all in musicology.
-The latter PhD was in musicology, for which his thesis concerned the music of the Blackfeet people, under the advisement of George Herzog.
+For the latter PhD, he wrote a dissertation on the music of the Blackfeet people, under the advisement of George Herzog.
 This dissertation "marked the first ever doctorate in the nascent field of ethnomusicology".
 He later received a second Masters in library science from University of Michigan.